Skip to content

 • No TalosCTL reset -> restart the containers and/or wipe container storage instead

-• Dependance on host-kernel -> host kernel might not be optimised for talos
+• Dependance on host-kernel -> host kernel might not be optimised for Talos

 • No MetalLB -> use ServiceLB or node port instead